AnyelaDev/Tech_assessment/README.md

 17:13 I started with reimagining how to merge two of my projects into one, and using a different stack of tech.
 I am also hoping to add AI into it, because, why not?
 17:23 I will start with a readme.md as a map of the current status of development "user facing" style.
 I will also keep a folder for planning markdown files.
 I think it helps me keep it all tidy when working with Claude.
 18:45 AI integration implementation in the backend done.
 I tried this time to go backend first, front end second, but It is making my life harder than necessary.
 Time to add ui.
+19:48 I spent a total of 40 minuts wrestling the API key problem.
+The answer was easier to find by asking the agent in anthropic website.
+I am not counting that time in the test.
+I hope its okay.